26 September 2023

 5 Top Tips for Freshers’ Week

-So, we’ve come up with five ways to make it a week to remember!
+Whether you’re going into your first year, or you’re a second year experiencing freshers for the first time – we’ve come up with five ways to make it a week to remember.

 1. Introduce yourself to people